Updated Sept. 6, 2018 at 12:50 a.m.

 This creates a subtle system of social stratification among Harvard students.
 The 45 percent of undergraduates that are wealthy enough to afford Harvard without need-based aid are not required to work; the College encourages them to spend their parents’ money to buy extra time for final clubs or extracurriculars or studying or sleep.
 Meanwhile, low-income students are compelled by the terms of their financial aid offer to work, whether they want to or not.
 Does this inequality reflect the real world?
 Sure.
 Is it something that Harvard should be deliberately exacerbating through official College policy?
 Of course not.

 In the document that explains the work expectation, the HFAO states that “65% of all Harvard students chose to work during the year.”
 This is not true.
 For the 20 percent of students on full financial aid, there was little choice involved in the matter.
-Those students need to work during the year in order to pay the fee and continue studying at the College.
+Those students need to work during the year in order to fulfill the expectation and continue studying at the College.
 Some among the next poorest 35 percent, who are all on limited aid, are likely in the same boat.

 The only choice the College openly offers low-income students is between taking out a subsidized student loan, searching for outside scholarship money, or dedicating an estimated 10 to 12 hours a week to work off the fee.
 Each of these options is doable, but it’s sad that any are necessary in the first place.
 A college as wealthy as Harvard doesn’t need to indebt its students, ask them to rely on outside charity, or force them into the labor market.
-These false choices only exist because the College, as it indicated in its own Net Price Calculator, has a fee solely applied to the poorest 55 percent of its students.
+These false choices only exist because the College, as it indicated in its own Net Price Calculator, has an expectation solely applied to the poorest 55 percent of its students.

 Moreover, the concept of a work “expectation” is patronizing.
 While Dean of the College Rakesh Khurana is perfectly fine telling us “you all belong here,” the fee tells us “you need to earn your stay.”

 I don’t need a reminder from Harvard that this education requires sacrifice; I accepted that fact when I left my chronically-ill single-mother and two little sisters alone, in poverty, halfway across the country.
 I don’t need the College to remind me that I need a job.
 The holes in my shoes do that just fine.
 The median family income at the College is ten times what my household earns; In the four years I’ve spent on campus, I’ve watched gentrification drive out the last few affordable restaurants in Harvard Square, struggled to pay for summer storage, failed to afford a ticket home for a single Thanksgiving or spring break, and taken countless classes without the required textbooks because it was cheaper to rely on online summaries.
-In an increasingly unaffordable environment, expecting low-income students, who desperately need to build up savings for the next step in their lives, to pay an annual $3,000 fee is damning.

 Walter “Frankie” Hill ’19 is a Government concentrator in Quincy House.